quat1024/garden/garden/linux.md

 * Press ESC without changing anything.
 The laptop will now reboot and for some reason it takes longer to boot this time.
 * Mash F12 again.
 Seems to be enough time to allow the sd card reader to initialize.

+Plugging in the adapter before rebooting out of Windows also helps.

 Poking around in the BIOS, looks like there are also options to enable SD boot using the onboard SD card reader instead of this adapter.
 Maybe turning off some fast start-related options could help too.

 ## "Rapid Storage Technology"